 Contact the UHS Pharmacy (734-764-7387) about transferring prescriptions.
 We want to be your pharmacy of choice!

 If your student takes ADD/ADHD medications, plan ahead.
 Students on stable regimens may renew prescriptions by visiting a UHS physician.
-Bring the following to the first visit:
+Bring this documentation to the first visit:

 If your student wears glasses or contact lenses, send a copy of the current prescription with him/her, in case a replacement is needed.
 Eye exams, contact lenses and glasses are available for a fee at the UHS Eye Care Clinic and Optical Shop.

 If your student takes allergy shots, arrange to bring antigen and continue shots at UHS.
 UHS must review and approve all treatment programs.
-For more information, call 734-764-8320 or see Allergy, Immunization, and Travel Health Clinic.
+For more information, call 734-764-8320 or see Allergy Services.

 Help your student practice decision-making skills: